 When I watched the video the first time, I was amazed at the incompetence of the hawk.
 But the more I thought about it, the hawk had a challenging task.

-Birds are not a typical part of their diet because they don’t catch prey on the wing.
-Those birds they do eat are usually smaller than a Great-Tailed Grackle which weighs about 30% of what an adult Red-Shoulder weighs.
+First of all, Coopers Hawks do not hunt on foot.
+They do frequently feed on other birds, but they usually hunt on the wing or from low perches.
+That original lamp post, for example.
+And that Great-Tailed Grackle weighs about 30% of what an adult Coopers weighs.
 This is the equivalent of a 150 lb man trying to kill a 50 lb dog with bare hands.
 Dogs have teeth.
 Grackles have big sharp beaks.
 It is not a task to be taken lightly.

 Since the most exciting part of this video happens very quickly, I wanted to include a slow-mo of just the escape.
 Mostly because it is cool.